 C. Sidney Burrus

-Professor and founder of Rice University's nationally ranked computer science program, the Computer and Information Technology Institute (CITI), and was one of the world's foremost experts in high-performance computing.
+Dr. Kennedy was a professor and founder of Rice University's nationally ranked computer science program, the Computer and Information Technology Institute (CITI), now the Ken Kennedy Institute, and was one of the world's foremost experts in high-performance computing.